mspass-team/mspass/docs/source/user_manual/database_concepts.rst

     function builds only an index of the given file and writes the index to a special collection called :code:`wf_miniseed`.

-2. The same data can be loaded into memory as a MsPASS :code:`TimeSeriesEnsemble` object using the related function with this signature:
+2. The same data can be loaded into memory as a MsPASS :py:class:`TimeSeriesEnsemble<mspasspy.ccore.seismic.TimeSeriesEnsemble>` object using the related function with this signature:

     .. code-block:: python